Skip to main content

 Abstract

-In this letter to David Henley, Anthony Foster reports that several days previously F. B. Sappington and Docr.
-May differed and fought.
-Although the duel was conducted gentlemanly on both side, Sappington was killed.
-May fled to Knoxville, and Foster asks Henley to advance May any money that he might need.
+In this letter to David Henley, Anthony Foster reports that several days previously F. B. Sappington and Dr. May "differed and fought."
+Although the duel was conducted "gentlemanly" on both side, Sappington was killed.
+May fled to Knoxville, and Foster is now asking Henley to advance May any money that he might need.
 The verso contains a note indicating that the letter was to be hand delivered by May.

 Biographical/Historical Note

-Anthony Coleman Foster was born to Anthony Samuel and Martha (Taliaferro) Foster in about 1763 in Virginia.
-He died in Nashville, Tennessee on April 8, 1825.
+Anthony Coleman Foster was born to Anthony Samuel and Rose Coleman Foster in April 1765 in Virginia.
+He was married to Eleanor Beckwith (1778-1825).
+Foster died in Nashville, Tennessee on April 8, 1825, and is buried in Davidson County.

-Francis B. Sappington was born to Dr. Mark Brown and Rebecca (Boyce) Sappington in Maryland.
-The family moved to Nashville in 1786, where Francis eventually began practicing medicine.
+Francis B. Sappington (sometimes listed as Frank Sappington) was born to Mark Brown and Rebecca Boyce Sappington in Maryland.
+The family moved to Nashville in 1786 where Francis eventually began practicing medicine.
 For reasons unknown, Francis May challenged him to a duel in early 1800.
 When the duel took place on March 18, May hit Sappington in the forehead, killing him.
-It should be noted that there is some confusion about Francis Sappington's name.
-He signs himself Francis B. Sappington on the will he wrote shortly before the duel and it is quite likely that he is named after his uncle, Francis Brown Sappington.
-Some sources, however, give his name as Frank Sappington.
-It is not clear which rendering is correct.

-Francis May was born in about 1774 in Virginia to Samuel and Rosannah (Boucher) May.
-Although there is no record of May obtaining any formal medical education, he began practicing in Nashville in 1790.
+Francis T. May was born around 1774 in Virginia to Samuel and Rosannah Boucher May.
+Although there is no record of May obtaining any formal medical education, he began practicing medicine in Nashville in 1790.
 May was forced to abandon his practice and flee to Knoxville after killing fellow physician Francis B. Sappington in a duel in 1800.
-Here, he married Mary McConnell White (Hugh Lawson White's sister) and the couple had five children: Anthony, Mary Lawson, Andrew Jackson, James Francis, and Margaret Jane.
+Here, he married Mary McConnell White (Hugh Lawson White's sister).
 May returned to Nashville with his family in 1804 and later became close friends with Andrew Jackson.
 He eventually served as one of Jackson's personal physicians, treating him after several duels and accompanying him on military campaigns.
-May died in Nashville on 26 November 1817.
+May died in Nashville on November 26, 1817.

 Arrangement